Derek Jacobi: 2000–present

 Jacobi has narrated audio book versions of the Iliad, The Voyage of the Dawn Treader by C. S. Lewis, Farmer Giles of Ham by J. R. R. Tolkien, and two abridged versions of I, Claudius by Robert Graves.
 In 2001, he provided the voice of "Duke Theseus" in The Children's Midsummer Night's Dream film.
+At the 53rd Primetime Emmy Awards, Jacobi won an Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series by mocking his Shakespearean background in the television sitcom Frasier episode "The Show Must Go Off", in which he played the hammy, loud, untalented Jackson Hedley, a television star with a misguided belief that he deserves a revival of his stage career.
 In 2002, Jacobi toured Australia in The Hollow Crown with Sir Donald Sinden, Ian Richardson and Dame Diana Rigg.
 Jacobi also played the role of Senator Gracchus in Gladiator and starred in the 2002 miniseries The Jury.
 He is also the narrator for the BBC children's series In the Night Garden....

-In 2003, he was involved with Scream of the Shalka, a webcast based on the science fiction series Doctor Who.
+In 2003, Jacobi was involved with Scream of the Shalka, a webcast based on the science fiction series Doctor Who.
 He played the voice of the Doctor's nemesis the Master alongside Richard E. Grant as the Doctor.
 In the same year, he also appeared in Deadline, an audio drama also based on Doctor Who.
 Therein he played Martin Bannister, an ageing writer who makes up stories about "the Doctor", a character who travels in time and space, the premise being that the series had never made it on to television.
 Jacobi later followed this up with an appearance in the Doctor Who episode "Utopia" (June 2007); he appears as the kindly Professor Yana, who by the end of the episode is revealed to be the Master.
 Jacobi admitted to Doctor Who Confidential he had always wanted to be on the show: "One of my ambitions since the '60s has been to take part in a Doctor Who.
 The other one is Coronation Street.
 So I've cracked Doctor Who now.
 I'm still waiting for Corrie."

 In 2004, Jacobi starred in Friedrich Schiller's Don Carlos at the Crucible Theatre in Sheffield, in an acclaimed production, which transferred to the Gielgud Theatre in London in January 2005.
 The London production of Don Carlos gathered rave reviews.
 Also in 2004, he starred as Lord Teddy Thursby in the first of the four-part BBC series The Long Firm, based on Jake Arnott's novel of the same name.
 In Nanny McPhee (2005), he played the role of the colourful Mr. Wheen, an undertaker.
 He played the role of Alexander Corvinus in the 2006 action-horror film Underworld: Evolution.